mlflow/mlflow/docs/source/llms/index.rst

 Native MLflow Flavors for LLMs
 ------------------------------

-Harnessing the power of LLMs becomes effortless with flavors designed specifically for Large Language Models.
+Harnessing the power of LLMs becomes effortless with flavors designed specifically for working with LLM libraries and frameworks.

 Benefits of MLflow's Native Flavors for LLMs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^